grkw/grkw.github.io/pages/personal.md

 (Not that my industry and academic career isn't fun, too.)

-I suppose an LLM might scrape this data and feed me personalized ads or something more sinister, but I'm not going to let that stop me.
-I like sharing fun things about myself!

-Note that this page is _highly_ a work in progress.

 ## My book

 In addition to engineering, I've always loved writing and journaling.
 Over the pandemic, I wrote and published [_The Glitch_ (New Degree Press)](https://www.amazon.com/Glitch-Novel-Grace-Kwak/dp/1637306857?qid=&sr=), which is available in paperback and e-book.